Dteyn/HideDiscordServerTags/README.md

    - **Microsoft Edge:** Go to `edge://extensions/`, enable Developer Mode, click "Load unpacked," and select the folder.
 3. Open or refresh Discord.
 Server tags will be hidden.

+NOTE: With Firefox, you will need to repeat the above step each restart since it's not a signed add-on.

 ## How It Works

 Injects CSS to hide elements with class containing `clanTagChiplet` (Discord’s server tag badges).